- Undergrad Program

-We are not using any volunteers for Impact for Life for spring 2022.
+We are not currently using any volunteers for IMPACT for Life.

 As a community partner, you will collaborate with IMPACT for Life staff to provide inclusive physical activity, fitness and sport opportunities for Impact for Life participants.
 You also be supported in developing and sustaining inclusive practices and policies within your programs.

 As a community partner, you are a valued member of the IMPACT for Life team.
 Examples of ways in which you can be supported by IMPACT for Life include:

 Read the IMPACT for Life Summer 2018 Newsletter (pdf) to learn about how these partners are being supported in their development of inclusivity.